Don’t get left behind. Know the moment a market moves significantly, by setting our unique price change alerts.

 Period of economic recession or low growth combined with high price inflation.

 Official term for the British Pound.

 Technical analysis tool designed to compare the closing price of a currency to its price range over a given time period.

 The price at which a stop order is triggered.
 For purchases, the stop price acts as a minimum price you will pay if an investment is made.
 For sales, the stop price acts as the maximum price you will receive if a holding is sold.

 Type of derivative in which two parties agree to exchange one stream of cash flows against another.

 Central Bank for Switzerland, whose action directly influences the value of the Swiss Franc (CHF).

-Slang term for the Swiss Franc.
+In Forex trading, it's a nickname for the Swiss Franc.